 Messengers are typically unisex, but Osprey breaks this mold.
 Geared toward women, the FlapJill Courier, is a bit smaller, lighter, and found in alternative colors.
 Note that the Flapjack Backpack is our Editors' Choice laptop backpack and might be a better option for you.

 Read review: Osprey FlapJack Courier

 Mobile Edge ECO

-The ECO blows every other bag out of the water regarding affordability.
-At $35, it's one-third the price of the closest competition — and double the usefulness (or close: the Mobile Edge scored 68 out of 100, and the next most affordable model was $90 and scored 45 out of 100).
-We skipped over the Timbuk2 Classic, another great bag, to single out the Mobile Edge for its stunningly low price and impressively high functionality — and because it is half the price of the Timbuk2 Classic, and only six points lower on our overall scoring.
-Check out this bag, it is not the most formal for business use, but it has some of the better organizational features in this review, the cotton canvas handles like a pair of soft sweatpants, and the price is just stunning.
+The Mobile Edge ECO blows every other bag out of the water regarding affordability.
+At $50, it's a fraction of the price of the closest competition — and double the usefulness (or close: the Mobile Edge scored 68 out of 100, and the next most affordable model was $90 and scored 45 out of 100).
+We skipped over the Timbuk2 Classic, another great bag, to single out the Mobile Edge for its stunningly low price and impressively high functionality — and because it is half the price of the Classic, and only six points lower on our overall scoring.

 Top Pick for Business